-What makes an algorithm straightforward is, to a first approximation, appearing in Chapter 4 or 6 in the book.
+What makes an algorithm straightforward is, to a first approximation, something you can write as one or more accumulator loops through the data.
 We'll talk more about that in the next week or two.

 What's likely to be the more important issue is finding data.
 Two excellent sources of relatively clean data are CORGIS1 and data.gov2.
 You might also ask some of your professors in your major if they have any interesting data sets to work with-I'm happy to try to help convert them into a format that you'll be able to process.
 Browse through these data sources and find something that appeals to you.
 It's great if it connects to your major, but it could also connect to a hobby or just plain sound interesting to you.
 Look at the columns of the data and think about what you might ask about.